Starting an ecommerce store and not quite sure where to begin?

 Despite having fewer users than some of its competitors, Pinterest does offer brands certain advantages.
 One such edge is its cost per conversion.
 According to recent Pinterest statistics, the platform is 2.3 times more cost-efficient at converting than other social media ads.
 That aside, returns for retail brands on Pinterest specifically have also been found to be around two times higher than on other platforms.

-If you’re still on the fence about whether to begin marketing your ecommerce products on Pinterest, here’s another Pinterest statistic to sway you: 82 percent of weekly active users on Pinterest say they have bought products based on their brands’ content on the platform (Pinterest, 2019).
+If you’re still on the fence about whether to begin marketing your ecommerce products on Pinterest, here’s another Pinterest statistic to sway you: eight out of 10 people say they feel positive when using Pinterest (Pinterest, 2022).

 These Pinterest statistics should make the case for marketing on Pinterest.